Documentation

 Create a Foreign Key relationship line

-There are several ways to create a new relationship line between two entity boxes in the ER diagram of a model:
+There are several ways to create a new relationship line between the attributes of two entity boxes in the ER diagram of a model:

 • with a drag-and-drop action in the ERD by selecting a child attribute and dragging while holding the mouse button towards a parent attribute with a compatible attribute type in another entity.
 If the parent attribute is not yet a PK for its table, the application automatically makes the parent attribute a PK, if there is no conflict (i.e. if another attribute in the same entity is not already the PK.)